chipmuenk/pyfda/README.md

 pyfda source code ist distributed under a permissive MIT license, binaries / bundles come with a GPLv3 license due to bundled components with stricter licenses.

 ## Binaries / Bundles
 Currently, binaries (created with **[pyInstaller](https://www.pyinstaller.org/))** are provided for 64 bit Win 7 ...
-10 and for 64 bit Ubuntu (created with 2020.04).
-The binaries may or may not work with other systems, too.
-The binaries don't modify the system (except for two ASCII configuration files and a log file), they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
+10 and for OS X. The binaries don't modify the system (except for two ASCII configuration files and a log file), they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
 No additionaly software / libraries need to be installed.
 For details, see [INSTALLATION.md](INSTALLATION.md).

 A flatpak (Linux only) for pyfda is available on **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)**.
 Some Linux distros have built-in flatpak support, for others it's easy to install with e.g. `sudo apt install flatpak`.
 For details check the [Flatpak](https://www.flatpak.org/) home page.

-Help needed for generation of a MacOS binary!

 ## Prerequisites